 4. What Should You Do If Your Mustache Wax Doesn’t Hold?

-If mustache wax doesn’t hold your mustache in place, pre-conditioning and combing beforehand, as well as choosing a stronger wax will help.
+If mustache wax doesn’t hold your mustache in place, combing beforehand, as well as choosing a stronger wax should help.

 There are many possible reasons for mustache wax not holding.
 One could potentially be your mustache itself.